cseanburns/personal_knowledge_mgmt/src/p5-wikipedia-project.md

 # Welcome to Your Wikipedia Project Adventure!

+This is the final part
-We now embark on the final leg of our journey in this course, and it's time to put your newly acquired skills to the test.
+of this course, and
+it's time to put your
+newly acquired skills to the test.
 Welcome, therefore, to the section